-Figure 1: Front view of MC3224
+Figure 1: Front view

-The MC3224 now offers the functions and outstanding features of the SWARCO TRAFFIC SYSTEMS 19" plug in classification detectors also in a DIN rail mount version.
-Based on the proven and tested MC2224, it includes a complete overvoltage protection module for the induction loops.
-This integration, together with the mounting concept and the compact housing, considerably reduces the required wiring effort and space.
+The CD3224 now offers the functions and outstanding features of the SWARCO TRAFFIC SYSTEMS 19" plug in classification detectors also in a DIN-rail mount version.
+Based on the proven and tested CD9234, it includes a complete overvoltage protection module for the induction loops.
+This integration, together with the mounting concept and the compact housing, considerably reduces the wiring effort and required space.

-The MC3224 is a classification detector operating with two induction loops per lane according to TLS-specifications.
+The CD3224 is a classification detector operating with two induction loops per lane according to TLS-specifications.
 The usage of powerful 32-Bit controllers allows the improvement of all features such as classification accuracy, power consumption, as well as the function range.

-The MC3224 classifies the vehicles into the TLS-classes ((8+1), (5+1) vehicle classes or carsimilar / HGV-similar).
-When using TLS loops, the classification meets the definitions of BASt.
-The vehicle class is determined by means of the detection curves, which show typical features for the different classes and the loop type used.
+The CD3224 classifies the vehicles into the TLS-classes ((8+1), (5+1) vehicle classes or carsimilar / HGV-similar).
+The detector is certified by the German federal highway research institute (BASt) and meets the highest accuracy class A1 with a feed cable length of 300 m in all classes without double wiring.